-Environmental Risk Factors for Addiction
+Environmental Risk Factors & Their Role in Drug Addiction

 As we mentioned before, environmental risk factors are the things and people that an addict is surrounded by on a regular basis.
 Typically, they fall into one of six categories: